spypaul/MQSim_CXL/README.md

 Source code:

-1. [Valgrind Cache Trace](https://github.com/dgist-datalab/valgrind_cachetrace.git): a memory tracing tool utilized in this work.
+1. [Trace Generator](https://github.com/dgist-datalab/trace_generator.git): a memory tracing tool utilized in this work.
 2. [MQSIM CXL](#mqsim-cxl-a-simulator-for-cxl-flash) (included in this repository): a trace-driven simulator utilized in this work.
 3. [Trace Translator](https://github.com/spypaul/trace_translation.git): an example code to translate \*.vout or \*.pout files to \*.trace files.

 ### Installation
-1. To install Valgrind Cache Trace, please follow the instructions specified in the [memory tracing tool repository](https://github.com/dgist-datalab/valgrind_cachetrace.git).
+1. To install Trace Generator, please follow the instructions specified in the [memory tracing tool repository](https://github.com/dgist-datalab/trace_generator.git).
 2. To install MQSIM CXL, please download and extract or clone this repository to your preferred location.

 ### Workflow and Usage
 This process consists of three main stages: produce \*.vout or \*.pout files --> convert the files into \*.trace files --> run simulation with the traces.

 On the Linux environment:
 1. Generate a memory trace file (\*.vout or \*.pout file) for a workload utilizing the tracing tool.
-Please follow the instructions in the [memory tracing tool repository](https://github.com/dgist-datalab/valgrind_cachetrace.git).
+Please follow the instructions in the [memory tracing tool repository](https://github.com/dgist-datalab/trace_generator.git).
 2. The \*.vout or \*.pout trace files need to be translated into a simulator-compatible format.
 Please utilize example [trace translation code](https://github.com/spypaul/trace_translation.git) to generate \*.trace files from the \*.vout or \*.pout files

 On the Windows environment: